mvolkmann/blog/src/smalltalk.md

 To determine the class of an object, send it the `#class` unary message.
 For example, `19 class` returns `SmallInteger`.

-Variables defined in Workspace windows hold references to their object values.
+Variables defined in a Workspace hold references to their object values.
-It may be necessary to close a Workspace window in order to trigger garbage collection of those objects.
+It may be necessary to close a Workspace in order to trigger garbage collection of those objects.

 To delete all instances of a given class, say `SomeClass`, enter the following in Workspace and "Do it":